clawpack/doc/doc/pyclaw/index.rst

             Title = {{PyClaw: Accessible, Extensible, Scalable Tools for Wave Propagation Problems}}, Volume = {34},
             Year = {2012}}

-Please fill in the version number that you used.

 If you use the Classic (2nd-order) solver, you may also wish to cite::